baraaaljabban/weather_mobile_app/README.md

-# Weather App applying MVVM
+# Weather App with MVVM Architecture

 This Application will let you get the weather of a city name enterd by user and uses 2 APIs for that.